 The only reason Chuck’s “relationship” with Harmony is intriguing is because of Chuck.
 The man is either role-playing with a high-priced electronic device or fundamentally misunderstanding Harmony’s capabilities.
 If he is looking for a replacement for real human companionship, he’s barking up the wrong tree.
 And I think Chuck is smart enough to realize that his robotic companion is nothing more than a fleshy mound of ones and zeros.
 But if he’s seeking an entirely different form of social interaction, then that’s just what he’s getting.

 How many of us have been attached to a piece of clothing or stuffed toy?
 They aren’t alive but are still capable of providing a strong emotional response.
 And with well-managed expectations, a companion AI fits into the same category.
 We get why people have security blankets and emotional support animals.
 So why not an emotional support humanoid?

 We all have some degree of social anxiety.
 But put yourselves in the shoes of a person who experienced emotional trauma.
 Doesn’t it make sense to let them work their way back into the flow of human interaction by spending time with a humanoid AI?
 What about people who are awkward around potential lovers?
 Or people living in remote locations?
-A relationship robot could help them build up confidence or feel less isolated?
+A relationship robot could help them build up confidence or feel less isolated.

 Issues arise when people prefer the company of robots to the company of humans.
-Hi, A.I. doesn’t do a great job delving into these types of moral quandaries, but viewers get a front row seat to how the technology is affecting us in real time.
+Hi, A.I. doesn’t do a great job delving into these types of social quandaries, but viewers get a front row seat to how the technology is affecting us in real time.